osmanmerdan/Fungal-ITS-Sequence-Analysis/README.md

 ![Untitled-2](https://github.com/osmanmerdan/Fungal-ITS-Sequence-Analysis/assets/91588759/c6114cdf-8b3a-4132-9a28-b19b5950a791)

-_!!!WARNING!!!_
+**Notes:**

-This pipeline assumes that seqs file names and seq headers are same.
+- This pipeline assumes that seqs file names and seq headers are same.

-For example; sample file name = ERR789.fasta sample fasta header = >ERR789
+- For example, Sample file name: ERR789.fasta, Sample fasta header: >ERR789

-All individual seq files are stored in the "./seqs" directory
+- All individual seq files are stored in the "./seqs" directory

-_Required programs_:
+**Used Command Line Programs:**

-seqkit , blast, MAFFT , and iqtree2 in the iqtree directory
+- Seqkit, Blast, MAFFT, and Iqtree2